trackedout/citadel/README.md

 The Paper plugin that runs the lobby side of [Tracked Out](https://trackedout.org).

+### Changelog

+For a list of changes, see the [latest release notes](https://github.com/trackedout/citadel/releases/tag/latest).

 ## Supported Commands

 #### Sending events to Dunga Dunga: